Épinay-sur-Seine

-Épinay-sur-Seine ([epinɛ syʁ sɛn], literally Épinay on Seine) is a commune in the Val-d'Oise department, in the northern suburbs of Paris, France.
+Épinay-sur-Seine ([epinɛ syʁ sɛn], literally Épinay on Seine) is a commune in the Seine-Saint-Denis department, in the northern suburbs of Paris, France.
 It is located 11.3 km from the center of Paris.
 The church of Notre-Dame-des-Missions-du-cygne d'Enghien, designed by Paul Tournon, may be found in the commune.

 History

+The Hôtel de Ville was completed in 1760.

 On 7 August 1850, a part of the territory of Épinay-sur-Seine was detached and merged with a part of the territory of Deuil-la-Barre, a part of the territory of Saint-Gratien, and a part of the territory of Soisy-sous-Montmorency to create the commune of Enghien-les-Bains.

 Francis, Duke of Cádiz (13 May 1822 – 17 April 1902), king consort of Spain, took up residence at the château of Épinay-sur-Seine in 1881 until his death in 1902.
 The chateau now serves as Épinay-sur-Seine's city hall.

 From 1902 it was home to the Epinay Studios.